 –Viewer for photo.
 Tap “Done” in upper left hand corner to return to list.

 2) To edit/update a word processor file tap the file context menu to the right of file and tap “Open In…” within the menu.

-3) You will now see a menu with compatible programs for opening this specific file (may look different than pictured depending on apps installed on your device).
+3) You will now see a menu with compatible programs for opening this specific file.
 Tap “Open in Pages”, “Open in Numbers”, or “Open in Keynote”, depending on the file type you are trying to open.

-4) Quickoffice should have now opened your document.
+4) The chosen app should have now opened your document.
 You may now edit your document however you prefer.
-Once you have completed editing tap “Close” in the top right hand corner and tap “Open in Another App”.
+Once you have completed editing tap the “Share” icon in the top right hand corner and tap “Open in Another App”.

 7) FileBrowser will now open.
 Once the app has examined the file it will prompt you with this message, tap “Replace” to replace previous copy, or “Save a copy” to create a second copy of same file.